icinganalysis/icinganalysis.github.io/content/thermodynamics.md

-Title: Thermodynamics
+Title: Icing Thermodynamics
 Category: NACA
 tags: thermodynamics
 status: draft

 ![NACA_1947_conference_Neel_figure1](images/naca-tn-1472/NACA_1947_conference_Neel_figure1.png)

-#Thermodynamics Thread
+#Icing Thermodynamics Thread

-This thread will focus on the use of thermodynamic heat and mass balance.
+This thread will focus on the use of thermodynamic heat and mass balance for icing and ice protection calculations.

-There may be some over-lap with ice protection, but ice protection systems will not be detailed herein.
+There may be some overlap with ice protection systems, but the systems will not be detailed herein.

+##Publications:

 - Hardy, J. K.: An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane.
 NACA-TR-831, 1945.
 (Formerly NACA-ARR-4I11a.)